 The Sir William Upjohn Medal recognises distinguished services to medicine in Australia.
-Named after prominent surgeon, Sir William George Dismore Upjohn (1888-1979), the prize consists of a gold medal and is open for award every five years.
+Named after prominent surgeon and past Chancellor of the University of Melbourne, Sir William George Dismore Upjohn (1888-1979), the medal is awarded every five years.

-From Narrabri, New South Wales , Upjohn received his medical education at the University of Melbourne and served at the Royal Melbourne Hospital before entering private practice.
+From Narrabri, New South Wales ,Sir William George Dismore Upjohn (1888-1979) received his medical education at the University of Melbourne and served at the Royal Melbourne Hospital before entering private practice.
 He was a lieutenant-colonel within the Australian Army Medical Corps during World War I, served in the Gallipoli campaign, was a member of medical committees during World War II and helped found the Royal Australasian College of Surgeons.
-Upjohn also served as Chancellor of the University of Melbourne between 1966 and 1967.
+Sir William also served as Chancellor of the University of Melbourne between 1966 and 1967.

 Nominations for the awarding of the 2023 Sir William Upjohn Medal will be announced closer to the date.
 For more information, please email Liz Brentnall.